5 National Parks You Should Visit in Queensland

-Unfortunately there is no camping in this area.
+Unfortunately, there is no camping in this area.
 More info about the area click here.

 4. Noosa National Park

 If you are going to Noosa Heads the Noosa National Park is definitely a place to visit.
-We took the coastal track and I really recommend to take that walk, it offers fantastic views to the ocean and you pass some great beaches along the way.
+We took the coastal track and I really recommend to take that walk, it offers fantastic views of the ocean and you pass some great beaches along the way.
 Tea Tree Bay is nice for surfing though it can get really crowded.
-The national park is also great place to spot koalas so keep your eyes on the trees!
+The national park is also a great place to spot koalas so keep your eyes on the trees!
 We saw one close to Tea Tree Bay.
-Also dolphin and whale sightings are not uncommon.
+Also, dolphin and whale sightings are not uncommon.

-Unfortunately there is no possibility to camp in this national park.
+Unfortunately, there is no possibility to camp in this national park.
 More information click here.

 5. Cape Hillsborough National Park

-Located about 50 kilometers north-west from Mackay, this national park is a place where ocean meets rainforest.
+Located about 50 kilometers north-west from Mackay, this national park is a place where the ocean meets rainforest.
 It is also famous for its kangaroos on a beach during sunrise, although the beach is pretty amazing also without the roos.
 There are few walking tracks to choose from but we just decided to take a walk on a beach and admire the beautiful scenery.